MicrosoftDocs/sql-docs/docs/integration-services/service/ssis-catalog.md

  For more information about single-user mode, see [Set a Database to Single-user Mode](../../relational-databases/databases/set-a-database-to-single-user-mode.md).
 For information about encryption and encryption algorithms in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], see the topics in the section, [SQL Server Encryption](../../relational-databases/security/encryption/sql-server-encryption.md).

  A database master key is used for the encryption.
 The key is created when you create the catalog.
-For more information, see [Create the SSIS Catalog](../../integration-services/service/create-the-ssis-catalog.md).

  The following table lists the property names shown in the **Catalog Properties** dialog box and the corresponding properties in the database view.